sitoraalexander/weather-dashboard/README.md

 ## Review:

-* URL of the deployed application.
+* URL of the deployed application: https://sitoraalexander.github.io/weather-dashboard/

-* The URL of the GitHub repository.
+* The URL of the GitHub repository: https://github.com/sitoraalexander/weather-dashboard

 ## How it works: